Families of Symmetries and the Hydrogen Atom: Abstract

 \section{Abstract}

-We exhibit a new type of symmetry of the Schr\"odinger equation for the hydrogen atom that uses algebraic families of groups.
-We prove that the regular solutions of the Schr\"odinger equation carry the structure of an algebraic family of Harish-Chandra modules, and we characterize this family.
-We show that the spectrum of the Schr\"odinger operator and the spaces of definite energy states, as they are calculated in physics, may be obtained from these families, the latter via a Jantzen filtration.
-Then we connect these algebraic constructions with analytic techniques from spectral theory and scattering theory.
-We use the limiting absorption principle to give an explicit description of the family of intertwining operators to which the Jantzen technique is applied and we compare the algebraic family of regular solutions with the measurable family of solutions of the Schr\"odinger equation that is obtained from Hilbert space spectral theory.
+We study a new type of symmetry for the hydrogen atom involving algebraic families of groups parametrized by the energy value in the time-independent Schr\"odinger equation.
+We construct an algebraic family of Harish-Chandra modules from the solutions of the Schr\"odinger equation, and we characterize this family.
+We show that the subspaces of physical states may be obtained from our algebraic family using a Jantzen filtration, and we relate our algebraic methods with spectral theory and scattering theory using the limiting absorption principle.